Chart Color Schemes

 Balgownie - Fairy Meadow has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely to impact the area.
+AreaSearch identified 26 projects that could impact the area.
 Key projects include Mount Ousley Interchange, Sylvan Ridge, Balgownie Mountain Bike Trail Infrastructure, and 68-74 Princes Highway Mixed-Use Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.